NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/04-embedded-rust/communication-protocols/practical-exercises.md

 Apply your knowledge of UART, I2C, and SPI communication protocols in embedded Rust with hands-on exercises using the 4W+H framework.

-## What Are These Practical Exercises?

-**What**: These exercises provide hands-on experience with communication protocols in embedded Rust, covering real-world applications and scenarios for UART, I2C, and SPI.

-**Why**: Understanding these exercises is important because:

-- **Practical application** reinforces theoretical knowledge through hands-on experience
-- **Real-world skills** develops industry-relevant embedded programming abilities
-- **Protocol integration** teaches how to combine multiple communication protocols
-- **System design** enhances understanding of embedded system architecture
-- **Performance optimization** enables efficient communication implementation
-- **Professional development** prepares for embedded systems careers

-**When**: Use these exercises when you need to:

-- Practice communication protocol programming
-- Apply theoretical knowledge to real projects
-- Develop embedded systems skills
-- Prepare for embedded programming interviews
-- Build portfolio projects
-- Debug communication issues

-**How**: These exercises work by:

-- **Progressive complexity** building from simple to advanced applications
-- **Real-world scenarios** using practical embedded system examples
-- **Code implementation** providing complete working examples
-- **Testing and validation** ensuring correct functionality
-- **Performance analysis** optimizing system performance
-- **Documentation** creating clear, maintainable code

-**Where**: These exercises apply to embedded systems, IoT devices, sensor networks, display systems, memory interfaces, and any application requiring device-to-device communication.

 ## Exercise 1: UART Command-Line Interface

 ### What is a UART Command-Line Interface?